dwave-examples/ev-charger-placement/README.md

 ## Ocean Features

 This code example utilizes Ocean's ```AdjVectorBQM``` functionality.
-For large, real-world sized problems, using dictionaries to store the BQM biases can become quite slow.
+For smaller problems we can use Python dictionaries to store a BQM.
+However, for large, real-world sized problems, using dictionaries to store the BQM biases can become quite slow.
 Using NumPy arrays instead allows Python to run quickly, and is much more efficient on large problems.
 The Ocean ```AdjVectorBQM``` functions allow the user to store biases as numpy arrays and load them quickly to build a BQM object, suitable for both quantum and hybrid solvers.